ibivibiv/lm-finetuning/Markdown/Experiments/new/pretraining.md

     -   1024: 53e6
     -   none: 80e6
 -   possible but v unlikely that small files are making loss not go down as fast
+-   next time:
+    -   use adamw
+        -   a lot better
+    -   gpt2
+        -   no big difference
+    -   use adafactor beta1: 0.9
+    -   use larger learning rate: 1e-3
+        -   better but not that much
+-   check processing
+    -   missed about <30% of small examples
+-   generation with train_pt with gpt2 fails b/c tokenizer and model aren't same

 ## dataset